 From the 1960s, the general process of de-institutionalisation, combined with a policy commitment to diversion in the field of juvenile justice, led to significant reductions in young people detained.

 Nevertheless the living conditions for the girls who lived in this institution had deteriorated markedly.
 In 1981 Deborah Forster reported in The Age newspaper that Winlaton was 'run down' and 'like the teenagers who live there, the institution looks tired.'
 Even Leawarra, the more homely open hostel section looked neglected.

 Winlaton was overcrowded and understaffed.
 In an institution designed to hold 95, there were 104 in February 1981.
 The girls suffered from boredom and as the superintendent observed: 'when you put young women into an institution that is neglected they find even less reason to care about themselves'.

 The Winlaton Youth Training Centre for girls (aged 14 - 21 years) had a population of about 100 in the mid-1970s, which reduced to about 70 in the mid-1980s and about 25 at the time of its closure and relocation to Parkville in 1991.

-John Padfield reflects on his work in the child protection system in Victoria.
+In this oral history interview held by the National Library of Australia, John Padfield reflects on his work in the child protection system in Victoria.
 He discusses his time working at Allambie and Winlaton, attitudes towards children in care and their families, and the impact of permanent care on children.